HSS M2 High Speed Steel - 1.3343 - HS6-5-2C - JIS ~SKH 51

 HSS M2 General Information

-High Speed Steel a high alloyed tool steel, often used for drills, taps, turning tools and broaches, has a 3-4 times higher cutting speed without loosing its hardness up to a temperature of 1112°F (600°C).
-In comparison ordinary cold work tool steel loses its hardness at about 392°F (200°C).
+High Speed Steel a high alloyed tool steel, often used for drills, taps, turning tools and broaches, has a 3 - 4 times higher cutting speed without losing its hardness up to a temperature of 1112°F (600°C).
+In comparison, ordinary cold work tool steel loses its hardness at about 392°F (200°C).
 The foundation for its abilities can be found in its alloys as well as its martensitic microstructure.

 Tungsten (W): Forms carbides (especially tungsten carbide) which increase the red hot hardness, tempering resistance and wear resistance.